lost-tourist/time_travel_radio/instructions.md

 * VCC and GND to each of LCD1602, sd-card breakout module, PAM8302 amplifier
 * 10k pull-up resistor betwee VCC and sd-card CS
 * GND to each of the three push-button switches

+# SD Card setup

+The card should be formatted as VFAT and contain the following directories at the top level:

+    /80/  /81/  /82/  /83/  /84/  /85/  /86/  /87/  /88/  /89/

+and then you need to place your mp3s within the appropriate directory.
+The program doesn't do any kind of checking that an mp3 in the /86/ directory, for example, really is from 1986.
+It's up to you to do the hard work beforehand!

+In order for the LCD to display the Artist and Song Name correctly, the mp3 file should have the following format:

+    "Artist - Title.mp3"

+either or both of those can contain spaces but the artist mustn't have a " - " (space-hyphen-space) as the code assumes everything up until the first occurrence of that string is the Artist Name, everything afterwards is the Song Name.

+Examples:

+    "Wham! - Freedom.mp3"
+    "Frankie Goes to Hollywood - Two Tribes.mp3"